jitesoft/.github/profile/README.md

 <img src="https://jitesoft.com/Jitesoft.svg" alt="Jitesoft Logo" title="Jitesoft Logo" width="128" height="128"/>

-# Jitesoft
+# Jitesoft AB

-Jitesoft is a private company (sole proprietorship) based in Sweden.
+Jitesoft AB is a company (Aktiebolag) based in Sweden.
 Our main focus is backend development, containerization and operations within web, application and game development.

-Our whole infrastructure runs on it and most projects made at jitesoft - which are not customer owned - are released under the MIT or WTFPL license.
+Most projects made at jitesoft - which are not customer owned - are released under the MIT or WTFPL license.
 Code is published to GitHub and GitLab and our containers and packages are deployed to a multitude of package registries.

 Find all our open source code here on GitHub or at [GitLab](https://gitlab.com/jitesoft)!